Veos-Digital/Presentations/unito_deep_learning_operators_parametric_machines_2_of_2/index.md

 ### Conclusions

 .container[
-- We provide a solid categorical foundation for the study of deep neural networks.
+- We provide a solid theoretical foundation for the study of deep neural networks.

 - The stable state generalizes the computation of a feedforward neural network.

-- This notion encompasses both manually designed neural network architectures, as well as their continuous counterpart such as Neural ODEs.
+- This notion encompasses both manually designed neural network architectures, as well as their continuous counterparts such as Neural ODEs.

 - We show how to build a complex machine from smaller machines with independence assumptions.